peterunanka/alx-system_engineering-devops/0x00-shell_basics/README.md

-Whats in there?
-Display the contents list of your current directory.
+Write a script that changes the working directory to the user’s home directory.
  There is no place like home
-Write a script that changes the working directory to the user’s home directory.